 - How valid are SAP’s claims around SAP API Management?

 SAP offers the following video on the SAP API Management product.
-We have placed our observations about the video below the video.
+We have placed our observations about this video below the video.

 SAP API Management as Part of SAP Cloud?